INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>context</td>
 		<td>More generic context words expression, giving the user more control at the cost of a bit of speed.
-Examples:
+Example:
-		    context:word:s:H1-1;E1-1 (first (H1-1) and last (E1-1) matched word), context:word:s:H2 (all but the first matched word), context:word:s:R2-3 (second and third word to the right of the match), context:word:s:L1 (left context, starting from first word to the left of the hit, i.e. the same as left:word:s)</td>
+		    context:word:s:H1-2 (first two matched words).
+See below for a complete specification.</td>
 	</tr>
 	<tr>
 		<td>wordleft / wordright </td>